DDTBOX/mvpa-fundamentals/intro-to-eep-erp.md

 \includegraphics{eeg_to_erp.pdf}

-Event-related potentialss are summed postsynaptic *potentials* timelocked to cognitive or sensory stimuli (*events*).
+Event-related potentials are summed postsynaptic *potentials* timelocked to cognitive or sensory stimuli (*events*).

 \tiny\hfill Bornkessel-Schlesewsky \& Schlesewsky, \emph{Processing Syntax and Morphology: A Neurocognitive Perspective} (2009)